artifisi/skemabase/README.md

 ```

 ## Examples
-See `examples/` directory for sample schemas and generated outputs.
+See `docs/Examples.md` or the `examples/` directory for sample schemas and generated outputs.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.